qzhang503/proteoQ/README.md

 ##### 1.2.1.2 purgePSM

 To finish our discussion of PSM processing, let us consider having one more bash in data cleanup.
-The `purgePSM` facility can be used for data purging by both the CV and the number of PSM identifications of peptides.
-Namely, quantitations that yields peptide CV greater than a user-supplied cut-off will be replaced with NA; similarly, quantitations with the number of observations less than a user-defined threshold will be substituted with NA.
+At present, the `purgePSM` facility can be used for data purging by the CV of peptides from contributing PSMs.
+Namely, quantitations that have yielded peptide CV greater than a user-supplied cut-off will be replaced with NA.
+This process takes place sample (column)-wisely by *flushing* away *inferior goods* under each data channel.
+The process is different to the above `filter_` in that there is no *row removals* with purging, not until all-NA rows are encountered.

 <p class="comment">

 Data nullification by `purgePSM` is an irreversible process.
-If you are still experimenting its features, make a copy of files `\PSM\TMTset1_LCMSinj1_PSM_N.txt` et al. before proceed.
+If you are still experimenting this feature, make a copy of files `\PSM\TMTset1_LCMSinj1_PSM_N.txt` et al. before proceed.
 Similarly for `purgePep` that we will soon discuss, make a copy of file `Peptide\Peptide.txt` before proceed.